nielskrijger/BreadcrumbsBundle/BreadcrumbsBundle/Resources/doc/index.md

 Usage
 =====

+The breadcrumbs trail is available as a service.
-In your application controller methods:
+You can access it in your controller directly:

 ``` php
 <?php
 // MyBundle/Controller/MyController.php

 public function yourAction()
 {
     $this->get("breadcrumbs")